 3 ounces for $15, 8.5 ounces for $34, 20 ounces for $57

 If you’re not the DIY type, hair color brand dpHUE has taken the guesswork out of creating your own ACV rinse by bottling their own version.
-It’s worth nothing that the dpHUE version contains a paragraph’s worth of ingredients that include lavender extract, aloe vera, macadamia seed oil, and silicone (the 4th ingredient).
+It’s worth noting that the dpHUE version contains a paragraph’s worth of ingredients that include lavender extract, aloe vera, macadamia seed oil, and silicone (the 4th ingredient).

 When I was haunting the aisles of UK drugstores, I stumbled upon a scalp scrub that isn’t available in the US, but a love affair was ignited by integrating it into my routine.
 L’Oreal’s US version uses apricot seeds as the exfoliant and if we’re worried about microtears on our face, why wouldn’t we be just as worried about our scalp?

 Not Your Mother’s is a brand that I am only now just starting to explore, but I’m a fan of how frequently their products are formulated without silicones, sulfates, and parabens.
 The Activated Bamboo Charcoal & Purple Moonstone Scalp Scrub is no exception, using activated charcoal and jojoba wax beads to cleans the scalp with gentle exfoliation.

 Thankfully, there are scalp scrub options at a variety of price points, making it easy to exfoliate from your head to your toes.

 If one product can be credited with popularizing the scalp scrub, it is jet-set favorite Christophe Robin.
 Long before Sephora started carrying the brand, fashion editors and beauty lovers alike filled their suitcases with this cult-favorite scrub.